mirisuzanne/mia/content/narrators/delusions.md

 Probably.
 But, I couldn't.

+For context,
-This was Indiana
+this was Indiana
 before the Web went World Wide!
 And my dad --
-to rebel against his father -- dropped out of college, and then became a car mechanic & a farmer.
+maybe rebelling against his own father -- became a car mechanic & a farmer.
 Working with his hands.
 So I grew up splitting firewood, and throwing hay bales.

 But every summer,
-my uncle Bruce would come stay with us between shows.
+my uncle Bruce would come stay with us.
 That's on my mom's side, her brother.
 He was a stage manager
-at the Indiana Repertory Theater.
+at the Indiana Repertory Theater, and would get 3 months off every summer.

-And he was my idol.
+And eventually he started

-And eventually he started a theater company in town doing Shakespeare in the Park while he was there.
+doing Shakespeare in the Park
+while he was in town.
-And he would cast me as like
+And he would cast me as
 one of the fairies in _A Midsummer Nights Dream_, or part of the Night Watch in _Much Ado About Nothing_.
 Which, _nepotism_?
 Great job, if you can get it.
 But honestly, it's a small town.